-While Juilliard has a comprehensive approach to combating Alcohol and Drug abuse, the School recognizes these issues present continuing challenges, and strategies must be evaluated and revised accordingly;
+While Juilliard has a comprehensive approach to combating alcohol and drug use, the School recognizes these issues present continuing challenges, and strategies must be evaluated and revised accordingly.

-- The School needs a more consistent assessment tool; - Trained personnel that specialize in AOD and Wellness education are not employed by the institution; - The School does not currently benchmark against other "like" institutions (small, private, pre-professional school) given the small number of schools that qualify; - The School does not have an online reporting mechanism for employees; and - There are limited programming opportunities for employee education.
+- The School should utilize a consistent assessment tool. - Specifically trained personnel that specialize in AOD and Wellness education are not employed by the institution.
+AOD and wellness education are assigned as additional responsibilities to existing student services staff (Student Affairs, Residence Life, Health and Counseling Services, and Title IX). - The School does not currently benchmark against other "like" institutions (small, private, pre-professional school) given the small number of schools that match Juilliard's educational profile. - The School does not have an online reporting mechanism for employees. - There are limited programming opportunities for employee education. - AOD programming for students is minimal and should be expanded. - Educational programming for students does not attract a high attendance of students.